 Periods can feel embarrassing and nerve wracking, especially when your child has plans to sleep over at a friend's house.
 Maybe they don’t know everyone at the sleepover.
 Maybe they haven’t met their pal’s parents yet.
 Maybe they're nervous about leaking in someone else’s bed or sleeping bag.
 That said, there’s no reason to let fear get in the way of them having a good time.
 If you're both concerned about getting them getting their period at a sleepover, here’s a step-by-step guide on how to handle it.

 1. Wear Period Underwear

-2. Pack a Period Survival Kit
+2. Pack them a Period Survival Kit

 3. Don’t Be Afraid to Talk About It

-It might feel tricky to start a convo about your period, but the more you talk about it, the less anxiety you’ll have.
+Encourage them to also be open with their friends about their period.
 The good news is that sleepovers were basically invented for intimate, TMI conversations.
-There’s no better time to start talking about your period then at 3 AM in your PJs surrounded by snacks while binging on Netflix.
-Remember that everyone there probably has all the same questions, worries, and uncertainties about their periods.
+There’s no better time for them to start talking about their period than at 12 AM in their PJs surrounded by snacks while binging on Netflix.
+They should remember that everyone there probably has all the same questions, worries, and uncertainties about their periods as they do.

 If they wake up with a spot and everyone sees…so what!
 Anyone choosing to make fun of them is not acting like such a good friend, and may not understand the changes going on in their own bodies..
 They don’t have to hang out with anyone who isn’t supportive or makes them feel weird about their body.
 They should keep a lookout for the people who are kind, affirm them, and treat them the way they want to be treated.

 And if they're ever unsure about how to handle getting their period at their friend’s house, let them know they can call you to talk about it.